grievans/Project2-Stream-Compaction/README.md

 ![](img/ComputeNaive1.png)

-The naive implementation has high Memory Throughput throughout, averaging 92.67%, while the Compute Throughput ranges from 15.27% to 23.30%.
+The naïve implementation has high Memory Throughput throughout, averaging 92.67%, while the Compute Throughput ranges from 15.27% to 23.30%.

 ![](img/ComputeThrust1.png)